-The study was divided into discovery and validation phase (Figure 1).
-Discovery phase included 56 women with primary infertility, 32 women with endometriosis (cases) and 24 patients with unexplained primary infertility (controls).
-Discovery phase comprised the same patient cohort as our previous study on peritoneal fluid (Janša, et al., 2021).
-Validation phase included a new cohort of 237 women, 166 endometriosis patients and 71 controls.
-All of the patients had laparoscopy carried out due to clinical indication (infertility and/or symptoms indicative of endometriosis) and the diagnosis was confirmed histologically.
-All of the women included in the discovery phase (Table 1) had a body mass index (BMI) in the normal range, with a regular menstrual cycle (21–35 days).
-The partner semen analyses were normal for all of the women included.
-The further inclusion criteria included: no previous pelvic surgery, no known pelvic inflammatory disease, and ultrasound examination showed no pathology (controls) other than endometriosis (cases).
-The exclusion criteria included hormonal therapy in the last year, irregular menstrual cycles, and autoimmune diseases, malignant or suspected malignant diseases, previous pelvic inflammatory disease, and leiomyoma uteri or polycystic ovaries.
+The study was divided into discovery and validation phases (Figure 1).
+The discovery phase comprised the same patient cohort as in our previous study (Janša et al., 2021): patients with primary infertility (n=56), who had either endometriosis (cases; n=32) or unexplained primary infertility (controls; n=24).
+The validation phase included a new cohort of 237 patients, which were divided into endometriosis cases (n=166) or controls (n=71).
+All the patients underwent laparoscopy due to clinical indications (infertility and/or symptoms indicative of endometriosis), and the diagnosis was confirmed histologically.
+All the patients included in the discovery phase (Table 1) had a body mass index (BMI) in the normal range, a regular menstrual cycle (21–35 days), and normal results of partner semen analyses.
+Further inclusion criteria included no previous pelvic surgery, no known pelvic inflammatory disease, and no pathology (controls) other than endometriosis (cases) (as observed by ultrasound examination).
+The exclusion criteria included hormonal therapy in the last year, irregular menstrual cycles, autoimmune diseases, malignant or suspected malignant diseases, previous pelvic inflammatory disease, leiomyoma uteri, and polycystic ovaries.
 None of the patients had undergone previous pelvic surgery.
-Women included in the validation phase (Table 2) had no known presence of pelvic inflammatory or any malignant disease.
-Validation phase cohort included more than 80% of women with regular menstrual cycle (89%), normal BMI (83%) and without previous gynecological surgeries (87%).
+None of the patients included in the validation phase (Table 2) had known pelvic inflammatory or malignant disease.
+In the validation phase cohort, more than 80% of patients had regular menstrual cycles (89%), normal BMI (83%), and had not undergone previous gynecological surgeries (87%).

 Sample and data collection

-All of the women who met the inclusion criteria were additionally evaluated.
-They filled out a questionnaire on their health history, stress levels, use of medications and types of pain (dysmenorrhea, dyspareunia, chronic pain) using a validated visual analogue scale (Wewers and Lowe, 1990), and diet and lifestyle habits.
-Stratification was carried out based on the results of the laparoscopy and histological confirmation: the case group only included women with endometriosis, while control group women without presence of endometriosis.
+All the patients who met the inclusion criteria were additionally evaluated.
+They filled out a questionnaire on their health history, stress levels, medication use, diet, lifestyle habits, and types of pain (dysmenorrhea, dyspareunia, or chronic pain) using a validated visual analogue scale (Wewers and Lowe, 1990).
+Stratification was carried out based on the laparoscopic and histological results: the case and control groups included patients with and without endometriosis, respectively.

-One day before surgery blood samples were collected according to a strict standard operating procedure (Rizner and Adamski, 2019).
-Briefly, two tubes of blood (each containing 4 ml of sample) were collected from each patient.
+Blood samples were collected 1 day before surgery according to a strict standard operating procedure (Rizner and Adamski, 2019).
+Briefly, two tubes of blood (each containing 4 ml) were collected from each patient.
 To obtain plasma, blood was taken into BD Vacutainer tubes containing ethylenediaminetetraacetic acid (EDTA) (#368861, Becton Dickinson and Company, NJ, USA).
-For serum, BD vacutainer tubes with gel separator and clot activator (#369032, Becton Dickinson and Company, NJ, USA) were used.
-Within one hour after collection the samples were centrifuged at 2500 x g (plasma) and at 3000 x g (serum) for 10 min at 4 °C. The plasma and serum were aspirated and aliquoted into 120 μL volumes and stored at −80 °C until analysis.
+To obtain serum, BD Vacutainer tubes with a gel separator and clot activator (#369032, Becton Dickinson and Company, NJ, USA) were used.
+Within 1 h after collection, the samples were centrifuged at 2500 x g (plasma) and 3000 x g (serum) for 10 min at 4 °C. Plasma and serum were aspirated, aliquoted (120 μL), and stored at −80 °C until analysis.

-Enzyme-linked immunosorbent assays (ELISA) and statistical analyses
+ELISA and statistical analyses

-Analysis of samples was performed using commercially available enzyme-linked immunosorbent assay (ELISA) kits according to the manufacturer’s instructions.
-The following ELISA kits were purchased for analysis of plasma samples: transforming growth factor-beta-induced protein ig-h3 (TGFBI; MyBioSource, San Diego, CA, USA; Catalogue No. #MBS177286; Lot No. #7481763813 (discovery phase), Lot No. #748171151118 (validation phase), cartilage oligomeric matrix protein/thrombospondin 5 (COMP; Merck Millipore, Saint Louis, MO, USA; Catalogue No. #RAB1764-1KT; Lot No. #0524I2396).
-Analysis of serum samples was performed using electrochemiluminescent immunoassay for CA-125 on an immunoassay analyzer (Cobas e411, Roche Diagnostics GmbH, Manheim, Germany).
+Commercially available ELISA kits were purchased for TGFBI (MyBioSource, San Diego, CA, USA; Catalogue No. #MBS177286; Lot No. #7481763813 (discovery phase), Lot No. #748171151118 (validation phase)) and COMP (Merck Millipore, Saint Louis, MO, USA; Catalogue No. #RAB1764-1KT; Lot No. #0524I2396).
+Serum samples were analyzed using an electrochemiluminescent immunoassay for CA-125 on an immunoassay analyzer (Cobas e411, Roche Diagnostics GmbH, Manheim, Germany).